ApeSwapFinance/eip-5725-vesting-nft-implementation/EIP-draft.md

 - **Custom Vesting Curves**: This standard intends on returning deterministic `vesting` values given NFT `tokenId` and a **timestamp** as inputs.
 This is intentional as it provides for flexibility in how the vesting curves work under the hood which doesn't constrain projects who intend on building a complex smart contract vesting architecture.
 - **Beneficiary**: This standard could be extended to provide for a `beneficiary` address who may `claim` unlocked tokens.
-- **NFT Rentals**: Further complex DeFi tool can be created if vesting NFTs could be rented.
+- **NFT Rentals**: Further complex DeFi tools can be created if vesting NFTs could be rented.

 This is done intentionally to keep the base standard simple.
 These features can and likely will be added through extensions of this standard.